PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Experiments

 \subsection{Further Analysis}

-This section visualizes the feature distribution of PIF and the decision boundaries of H2TF across all classes.
-All experiments are conducted using CE loss on the CIFAR10-LT dataset with an imbalance factor of 100 to facilitate visualization.
-The backbone is a single ResNet-32.
-In addition, we analyze balanced datasets to further demonstrate the effect of PIF.
+This section visualizes the feature distributions produced by PIF, the decision boundaries learned by H2TF across all classes, and the feature distributions after applying H2TF.
+Unless otherwise specified, all experiments are conducted using the cross-entropy loss on the CIFAR10-LT dataset with an imbalance factor of 100 to facilitate clear visualization.
+The backbone network employed is a single ResNet-32.
+Additionally, we analyze the impact of different permutation-invariant operations and balanced datasets to further validate the effectiveness of PIF.

-\textbf{Visualization of Feature Distribution.} Fig.~\ref{fig:abl_tsne} visualizes the embedding space of a single ResNet-32 model trained with both vanilla CE and CE+PIF.
-From the results of the training set, we observe that, compared to CE loss, the feature distribution of each class obtained by CE+PIF exhibits clearer class margins.
-For example, the margins between Classes 8 and 0, as well as between Classes 9 and 0, are more pronounced with CE+PIF.
-The feature clusters obtained through CE+PIF (Fig.~\ref{fig:abl_H2TF}) are distinctly separated across different classes.
-Therefore, the PIF embedding of each class is much easier to classify.
-The results of the test set shown in Fig.~\ref{fig:abl_H2TF} validate the efficacy of our proposed approach.
-These experimental results are also consistent with the analysis presented in Remark~\ref{re:PIF} in Section~\ref{sec:ana}.
+\textbf{Analysis of PIF Effectiveness via Feature Distribution Visualization.} Fig.~\ref{fig:abl_tsne} visualizes the embedding space of a single ResNet-32 model trained with both vanilla CE and CE+PIF.
+From the results of the training set, compared to CE loss, the feature distribution of each class obtained by CE+PIF exhibits clearer class margins.
+For example, the margins between Classes 8 and 0, as well as between Classes 9 and 0, are more pronounced with CE+PIF. \redtext{Quantitatively, the intra-class distance of tail classes decreases substantially from 7.13 to 4.50 after applying PIF, indicating reduced feature dispersion for under-represented categories.
+The head and medium classes remain relatively stable (0.85 → 1.11 and 1.54 → 1.72, respectively), showing that PIF improves feature quality without negatively affecting well-represented classes. } These observations are consistent with the t-SNE results shown in Fig.~\ref{fig:abl_H2TF} and further support the theoretical motivation of ``automatic margins'' discussed in Remark~\ref{re:PIF} of Section~\ref{sec:ana}.

+\textbf{Impact of Different Choices in Permutation-Invariant Operations for PIF.} To investigate how different choices in permutation-invariant (PI) operations affect the performance of the proposed PIF module, we conduct an ablation study on CIFAR100-LT with an imbalance factor of 100.
+The results are presented in Table~\ref{tab:PI_abl}.
+We compare the top-1 classification accuracy achieved using different PI operations, including mean, maximum (Max), and minimum (Min) operations, as well as a non-PI baseline (Base).
+For all variants, H2TF is applied during stage 2.
+All three PI operations yield consistent improvements over the base model, validating the effectiveness of permutation-invariant representations in enhancing feature representation.
+Notably, the Max operation achieves the highest accuracy in Stage 2 (49.53\%), while Min performs slightly better in Stage 1 (42.37\%).
+Overall, these results demonstrate the robustness of PIF to the choice of aggregation function and demonstrate its general efficacy.